 Pray for those who suffer and those in any trouble

-Holy Trinity youth and their leaders on retreat at Kure Beach this weekend; for safety, fun, community, and blessed time with the Lord.
+Holy Trinity youth and their leaders at a youth lock in this weekend; for safety, fun, community, and blessed time with the Lord.

 Kathy Salmon's mother Helma, suffering with Alzheimer’s disease.

 Jennifer Hawkins’ uncle Nathan, near end of life; for peace and a perfect end.

 Ben Boyd; for mercy.

 For those whose suffering is known only to God.

 Thank God for the blessings of this life